 El Tigre: On the road to Puerto Jiménez, take the diversion in Gallardo to the second entrance on the left, and in 4 km you will arrive at the office of ACODOBRARTI.

-Two airlines offer daily flights: Sansa and Nature Air.
-Both have flights to Drake Bay, Puerto Jiménez and Golfito.
+Different airlines offer daily flights: Sansa, Sky Way and Aerobell have flights to Drake Bay, Puerto Jiménez and Golfito.
 Duration from San José to the Osa Peninsula is approx. 1 hour.

 There are several routes, through Golfito, Puerto Jiménez, Río Sierpe (arriving from Palmar Norte) to Drake Bay, from Drake Bay and from the sector of Bahía Uvita.
 Trip takes between 30 minutes and 1½ hours, depending on where you take the boat.